axuno/MailMergeLib/README.md

 * Emails are sent using the SmtpClient from [MailKit](https://github.com/jstedfast/MailKit), the sister project to MimeKit.
 SmtpClient is highly flexible and can be configured for literally every scenario you can think of.
 * Instead of sending, emails can also be stored in MIME formatted text files, e.g. if a "pickup directory" from IIS or Microsoft Exchange shall be used.
 If needed, these files can be loaded back into a MimeMessage from MimeKit.

+### 3. Save and restore:
+* Messages and templates can be saved and loaded to/from XML files.
+* Configuration settings for messages and SMTP can be stored to and loaded from an XML file.

-### 3. Both:
+### 4. Both:
 * Fine grained control over the whole process of email message generation and distribution.
 * Clearly out-performs .NET ```System.Net.Mail```.
-* Configuration settings for messages and SMTP can be stored to and loaded from an XML file.
 * RFC standards compliant.
 * We aks you not to use ```MailMergeLib``` for sending unsolicited bulk email.

-### Supported Frameworks
+### 5. Supported Frameworks
 * .Net Framework 4.0
 * .Net Framework 4.5+
 * .Net Core